WEEKLY RECTOR’S MESSAGE – May 5th – Fr. Thomas

 Video Viewing Options for Sunday’s mass.
 There are three different ways to view our videos: 1) our church website; 2) our Facebook page; and 3) our YouTube channel.
 See the links listed below.

 PLEASE PRAY.
-For the sick: Alice, Amanda, Barbara, Beth, Carol, Carolyn, David, Diana, Donna, Dorothy, Doris, Doug, Dudley, Ezra, Gina, Grace, Jacob, James, Jayden, Jeanne, Jill, Joaquin, Jory, Kenzie, Manuel, Michael, Miguel, Parker, Patricia, Predrag, Rachel, Robin, Ron, Rosie, Sharon, Shelly, Steve, Sue, Susan, Theresa, Tracy, Vernetta, Violet, William, Woody.
-For birthday celebrations: Jackie Whiting, Pat Bernard, Jackson Falco.
-For our expectant mothers: Rebecca, Alexandra, Taylor and Abby.
+For thesick: Adrian, Alice, Amanda, Annette, Barbara, Beth, Carol, Carolyn, Chester, David, Dee, Diana, Dolores, Donna, Dorothy, Doris, Doug, Dudley, Ezra, Gina, Grace, Jacob, James, Jayden, Jeanne, Jill, Joaquin, Jory, Kenzie, Manuel, Michael, Miguel, Parker, Patricia, Predrag, Rachel, Robin, Ron, Rosie, Scott, Sharon, Shelly, Steve, Sue, Susan, Theresa, Tracy, Vernetta, Violet, William, Woody.
+For birthday celebrations: Helena Bresnahan, Megan Muir, Michel Guillaume, Jacqueline Algood, George Pinnock.
+For anniversary celebration: Jackie and John Algood.
+For our expectant mothers: Taylor and Bethany

 Our YouTube Channel – https://www.youtube.com/c/SaintDavidsinthePinesWellingtonFL